kevinsullivan/cs-dm/notes/04-runnable-math.rst

 proposition that evaluation of the function always terminates is not true.
 In this case, because it can't prove termination, Dafny will issue an error stating, in effect, that there is the possibility that the program will infinitely loop.
-Try is in Dafny.
+Try it in Dafny.
 You will see.

 In some cases there will be proofs of important propositions that Dafny nevertheless can't find it on its own.
 In such cases, you may